gilfernandes/document_stuff_playground/README.md

 "Please extract all hyperlinks.",
 "How many years of experience does this candidate have as a mobile developer?"

+## Installation

+Please run this script to install this application in a virtual environment.

 ```bash
 conda create --name langchain_fastapi python=3.10
 conda activate langchain_fastapi